facebook/watchman/README.markdown

 For each file in the result set, the query command will generate a JSON object value populated with the requested fields.
-For example, the default set of fields will return a response something like this (`new` is only present if you are using the `since` generator and the is new wrt. the since value you specified in your query):
+For example, the default set of fields will return a response something like this (`new` is only present if you are using the `since` generator and the item is new wrt. the since value you specified in your query):

 ```json